 Before suiting up for operating a forklift, it is essential that you receive the proper certification for operating one safely.
 Forklift certification should be your number one priority before jumping into one and starting it up.

-OSHA standards require you to be properly trained to operate a forklift.
-Here at Hard Hat Training, we provide OSHA-compliant training that will prepare you to operate, maintain, and follow all safety precautions when operating a forklift and get your forklift license (aka: wallet card).
+OSHA Requirements require you to be properly trained to operate a forklift.
+Here at Hard Hat Training, we provide OSHA Aligned training that will prepare you to operate, maintain, and follow all safety precautions when operating a forklift and get your forklift license (aka: wallet card).

 Forklifts as a Type of Powered Industrial Truck

 OSHA regards forklifts as a type of powered industrial truck (PIT) and holds forklifts to PIT standards accordingly.

 These standards apply to all operations associated with forklifts including loading and unloading, working with hazardous materials, and vehicle maintenance.

 Some of the standards and requirements for operating a forklift include: